EFA-FHB/eforms-validator-core/.github/README.md

 - [Quarkus Framework](https://quarkus.io/guides/)
 - [Gradle](https://gradle.org/)

+## Hardware

+Hardware requirements are heavily dependend on how many schematron versions are loaded concurrently.
+The below mentioned numbers are only valid for only eforms-de 1.0.1.

+RAM:
+- usual usage: 1.5GB
+- recommended: 2GB

-## Build
+## Building
-The project is build the Gradle.
-A gradle wrapper is part of this project you do not need to install it locally on your machine.
+The project is built by gradle and a gradle wrapper is part of this project, you do not need to install it locally on your machine.

-The application can be built using:
+### Build Thin Jar
+This includes the application itself and all direct dependencies of the application.
+To run it locally, Java still needs to be installed in your environment.
+The build command is the following:
 ```shell script
 ./gradlew build
 ```

-## Build Fat Jar
+### Build Fat Jar
-The project can be build using gradle shadow plugin.

-The application can be built using:
+The fat jar includes the application itself and  **all** needet dependencies.
+Java does not need to be installed in your local environment to run it.
+The build command is the following:
 ```shell script
 ./gradlew shadowJar
 ```

-## Use as dependency
+# Use as dependency
 Add necessary repository to build.gradle
 ```shell script
     repositories {